 cup over burning trioxane.
 It fit tight to the bottom of the cup, forcing the user to drink their coffee with the

-stove still attached.
+hot stove still attached, which would invariably drop into their crotch.
 The tight fit also impairs the airflow that alcohol stoves require to function efficiently.

+The canteen shop fabricates an improved stove from stainless steel with a grill top and four integral standoffs.
 The

-canteen shop fabricates an improved stove from stainless steel with a grill top and four integral standoffs.
-The cup

-now sits above the stove rather than in it.
-Airflow is much better making it compatible with alcohol stoves.
+cup now sits above the stove rather than in it.
+Airflow is much better reducing boil times with alcohol stoves.

 5: Canteen Cover

-Carrying a second canteen and cup is a good idea.
-One dedicated cover can store a stove the other a lid.
+A complete canteen cook set is too heavy to be carried on a trouser belt.
+However a web belt worn on the hips, will support it.
+Carrying a second canteen set is a very good idea.
+One cover can store a canteen, cup and stove.
+The other cover can store a canteen, cup and lid.
 Use one cup for heating food and the other for drinking.
-You don't need to be as fussy about cleaning the cooking cup.
-A complete canteen system is too heavy to be carried on a trouser belt.
-A web belt worn on the hips, will support one canteen pouch but adding a belt pad makes carrying two canteens very comfortable.
-Blackhawk's enhanced 'H' harness is ideal, if you want to add a survival kit or knife to the belt too.
+Subsequently, you don't need to be as fussy about cleaning the cooking cup.
+Blackhawk's enhanced 'H' harness is ideal, if you want to carry two canteens.
+Add a survival kit or survival knife to the belt too.
 Available in olive or black.